To see our RGC accomplishments to date, click here.

 Restoring the Gold Coast is a collaborative initiative to restore the incredible diversity of native plants and animals native to coastal beaches and dunes in southeastern Florida, along the historic Gold Coast from Miami-Dade to Palm Beach County.
 This two-pronged project mobilizes partnerships within the community to teach children and adults about environmental advocacy as they also learn about the importance of protecting our coastal dunes and work toward restoring damage done.
 Participants will be provided with rich opportunities to learn how biodiversity keeps our Earth healthy and ultimately keeps us healthy too.
-In its first phase, participants will enjoy hands-on restoration activities as we help restore native coastal ecosystems in southern Palm Beach County from Boca Raton to Lake Worth.
+In its first phase, which is currently running through December 2020, participants will enjoy hands-on restoration activities as we help restore native coastal ecosystems in southern Palm Beach County from Boca Raton to Lake Worth.

 How did this program start?

 Restoring the Gold Coast is the culmination of years of years of research and planning, and builds upon small volunteer-driven restoration projects in Delray Beach and Miami Beach.
 In May 2019, IRC was awarded a $100,000 Impact 100 Palm Beach County grant to jumpstart this program in southern Palm Beach County.
 The grant from Impact 100 is being used to conduct biodiversity assessments along the coast, hold restoration events, and host workshops from May 2019 to December 2020.
 In Fall 2019, IRC was awarded a $10,000 grant from New York Life for our Restoring the Gold Coast program.
 While the critical funding from Impact 100 PBC and NYL has helped to get the project off the ground, it depends on a large group of partners and supporters.
 Please consider making a donation or becoming a formal sponsor to help restore native species along our coastline.
 Scroll to the bottom for a growing list of our sponsors and collaborators, for whom we are very grateful!